nirw4nna/dsc/README.md

 On CPU the core operations are written from scratch in portable C++, this makes code written using DSC extremely portable.

-- **No runtime allocations**: DSC has it's own custom memory allocator, memory is pre-allocated only once so no extra calls to `malloc()` or `free()` are required.
+- **No runtime allocations**: DSC has its own custom memory allocator, memory is pre-allocated only once so no extra calls to `malloc()` or `free()` are required.
 It's also possible to switch to a linear allocator to remove the (minimal) overhead introduced by a general purpose allocator.